ecolovecat/gameconsolee/README.md

-You have to choose mode to play.
+You need to pick mode to play.
 By clicking Enter and follow the .. is selected, you can choose the right mode.
-Because there is some bugs with the changing color when you choosing mode.
+Since there is a few bugs with the changing color when you picking mode.
 There are two mode:
 * One player: You can play with a random word which is randomized automatically in our list.
 You should guess the right answer within 7 turns.
 Or your character will be hung.